School profile Verified 2 June 2026

 English paper

-60-minute English paper plus 10 minutes reading time, covering comprehension, grammar, punctuation, vocabulary, and creative writing.
+60-minute English paper plus 10 minutes reading time, covering comprehension, grammar, punctuation, vocabulary, and writing task.

 2. Paper 2